sahil-gusain/learningReact/README.md

 # Next js
 server action in next js are asynchronous functions that run only on the server but can be invoked from server-side and client-side componenets to perform mutaions on the server you can't use async and await in the client components in next js
+# Miscellaneous
+DotEnv is a lightweight npm package that automatically loads environment variables from a .env file into the process.env object.